ShamindaKanchana/uov_FAS_handbook_bot/README.md

 - **Document Processing**: PDF parsing and text extraction
 - **Vector Database**: Local Qdrant instance for efficient semantic search
 - **API Integration**: Cohere for response generation
+- **Dual Interface**:
-- **Web Interface**: Simple Flask-based web UI
+  - 🌐 **Web Interface**: Interactive Flask-based web UI with markdown support
+  - 💻 **CLI**: Command-line interface for quick queries
+- **Content Coverage**:
+  - ✅ **Bio Science Department**: Fully processed and available
+  - 🚧 **Physical Science Department**: In progress

 ### ⚠️ Known Limitations
-- **Content Coverage**:
-  - ✅ **Bio Science Department**: Most content has been processed and is available
-  - 🚧 **Physical Science Department**:  Not yet processed

-- **Response Quality**:
-  - Responses may vary in quality based on the available context
+- Response quality depends on the available context in the handbook
 - Some specific queries might return incomplete or generic responses

 ### 🔄 Update Process
 - Existing issues will identify and fix with the time